When Things Don’t Go Your Way Consider a Shift in Perspective

 This grounds me, not as a victim of life’s circumstances, but a willing participant to engage with what life is showing me, where life is taking me, what life is making with me.
 And, when I am in cooperation with that, I experience flow and grace and ease.
 We often spend a lot of time rowing our boat against the tide.
 Can you shift your perspective in not always getting what you want?
 What if you threw the orr’s over the side of the boat and let yourself float… gently down the stream?

-If you can shift your perspective about what feels like making a wrong turn, it may give you an awesome sense of direction.
+If you can shift your perspective around what feels like a wrong turn, it may give you an awesome sense of direction to open yourself to what life is showing you.

-For an upcoming opportunity to shift your perspective, Discover the Authentic You is being offered March 15-17, 2019.
-To experience a complimentary clarity session with Donna to see how this retreat can support you, email email@example.com to find out more.
+For an upcoming opportunity to shift your perspective, check out my free mini course on empowering yourself to transform problems into possibilities.
+Further, if it can support you right now, check out a a complimentary clarity session with me to see how personal coaching can support you right now.
+Just email firstname.lastname@example.org to find out more.

 Donna Bond, M.A. is a professional life and business coach, spiritual advisor and inspirational speaker.
 Her work centers on serving transformation of consciousness.
 Assisting individuals and businesses to live into the full potential of their lives, from the inside out.
 A graduate of the University of Santa Monica, Donna offers inspiring workshops and transformative in-depth coaching programs and women’s retreat.
 Visit donnabond.com